Host Program

 Once Hosts Have Been Matched with Students

-An immediate welcoming email message gives new students a real sense of security.
-Hosts may want to include information about their family, interests, their neighborhood, where they live in relation to the University, and a photo.
-The email does not need to be a long message.
-Making the immediate connection is most important.
-If for any reason hosts have difficulty contacting their students, please email Renee Burke.
+An immediate welcoming email message gives new students a real sense of connection.
+Hosts may want to include information about their family, interests, profession, where they live in relation to the University, and a photo.
+If for any reason hosts have difficulty contacting their students, please email the Host Program Coordinator, Renee Burke.

 Upon a Student's Arrival

-Hosts should contact students to arrange a first meeting following their arrival to Boston/Cambridge.
 Hosts are not expected to meet students at the airport but are encouraged to arrange a first meeting soon after their arrival.
-Students are informed not to expect housing of any kind from their hosts.
+The Harvard International Office (HIO) informs students not to expect housing of any kind from their hosts.
 The students' schools will have sent them housing information.
 You will find more details on this below.

 Immigration Requirements for Students